SanuVishwakarma/ICC-T20-World-cup-2024-Analysis/README.md

 After these steps, I preprocessed the scraped data in more usable form and then loaded the data in Power BI.

-Here is the link to the dataset : <a> https://www.kaggle.com/datasets/codingmukul/t20-world-cup-2024-data </a>

 Link to the Power Bi Demo: <a> https://drive.google.com/file/d/1oC22rUVxt6Tr3iJJ7CQzr73csmGO4whv/view?usp=drive_link </a>